RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 These labels below are historical - you might see them when examining closed issues or MRs, but which should not be used for now in new ones without consulting maintainers:

-- "teamcity": related to removal of Teamcity CI during BCHN v0.21.0 software creation in 2020
+- "teamcity": related to removal of Teamcity CI during RADN v0.21.0 software creation in 2020

 - "needs_tag": used to mark issues/MRs that need labeling, but deemed superfluous